Pittsburgh Brain Injury Lawyer

 A traumatic brain injury (TBI) is caused by blunt trauma to the head or a penetrating injury that impacts brain function.
 The leading cause of brain injuries in the United States is motor vehicle accidents.
 Other causes of brain injuries include:

-In handling a head injury case, our attorneys conduct a thorough investigation to uncover the cause of the injury and to identify liable parties.
+Our brain injury attorneys conduct a thorough investigation to uncover the cause of the injury and to identify liable parties.
 Oftentimes, people suffering from brain injuries are unable to recognize their own symptoms.
 For this reason, it is very important that family members take note of any changes in behavior of a brain injury victim.
 Our lawyers understand the significant suffering brain injuries can cause and are prepared to help you seek the compensation you need and deserve.

 The consequences of head trauma can be severe and often include symptoms such as:

-You Want The Best Head Injury Attorney In Pittsburgh At Your Side
+You Want The Best Medical Malpractice Attorney in Pittsburgh for Head Injuries At Your Side

 What other types of medical injuries does Pribanic & Pribanic handle?